 Dr Aileen DILLANE.
 University of Limerick, Ireland Research interests: ethnicity, identity, nationalism and cosmopolitanism in the traditional and popular musics of Ireland, UK, North America, and Australia; music Festivals and cultural Diversity; music and migration; urban soundscapes and critical citizenship; protest music.

 Associate Professor Jo HAYNES.
 University of Bristol, United Kingdom Research interests: sociological approaches to music; race and ethnicity; cultural and creative industries; cultural entrepreneurship in the digital economy; memory/imagination and public spaces.

-Associate Professor Pauwke BERKERS Erasmus University Rotterdam, Netherlands Research interests: social inequalities in music; cultural and creative industries; inclusion policy; and awkwardness.
+Professor Pauwke BERKERS Erasmus University Rotterdam, Netherlands Research interests: social inequalities in music; cultural and creative industries; inclusion policy; and awkwardness.

 Dr Karolina GOLEMO.
 Jagiellonian University, Poland Research interests: cross-cultural flows; hybrid cultural identities; artistic expression of migrants; music in intercultural relations.

 Dr Magda MOGILNICKA, University of Bristol, United Kingdom Research interests: the fields of ethnicity; lived diversities; cultural diversity; whiteness studies; everyday racism.

 Dr Sarah RAINE, University of Limerick, Ireland Research interests: diversity and access at music festivals; gender politics in the music industry; popular music and performance ethnographies; multigenerational music scenes; authenticity, belonging and identity.

 Britt SWARTJES, Erasmus University Rotterdam, Netherlands Research interests: sociological approaches to the arts in the city; cultural diversity; citizenship and belonging; public art and public space.